best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 For example, if your software is responsible for managing sales of a product, then your concerns might include:

-- Presenting information to the customer, to allow them to select a product
+- Presenting information to the customer, to allow them to select a product.
-- Taking payment from the customer
+- Taking payment from the customer.
-- Arranging dispatch and delivery of the product
+- Arranging dispatch and delivery of the product.

 Within the section of you software that is responsible for taking payment, you might have multiple responsibilities:

-- collect the users input, to capture payment details
+- Collect the users input, to capture payment details.
-- pass the payment information on to a third party, to process the payment
+- Pass the payment information on to a third party, to process the payment.
-- report the status of the payment to the user
+- Report the status of the payment to the user.

 ```{figure} ./_static/separation_of_concerns.png